D4nch3n/Cyber-Competitions/DawgCTF/TikTok/README.md

 clobber = p64(0x0) #Set song 4's filedesc to 0
 ```

-We can then write the `song->authorptr` and `song->songptr` pointers to point to the GOT entry of `atoi`.
+We can then write the `song->albumptr` and `song->songptr` pointers to point to the GOT entry of `atoi`.
 After that we can write null values for the next 40 (or 0x28) bytes, which should cover song 4's `song->songcontentptr` which is 0x8 bytes long, song 5's `song->filename` region which is 0x18 bytes long, and song 5's `song->filedesc` region, which is 0x8 bytes long:

 ```python=
 clobber += atoi_got